 If you are motivated to get your BSPH degree as soon as possible and get started on your public health career, online courses can definitely accommodate your need for speed.
 But if you are busy at work, overscheduled, or just want more time with the family than full-time BSPH study allows, online courses can also offer the flexibility you need to earn a degree.

-UTA's online BSPH program requires only 51 credit hours in the major, and features seven course start dates a year.
+UTA's online BSPH program features multiple course start dates each year.
 So whether your plan is to move toward graduation slow and steady or power through and hit the job market, you can get a BSPH degree on your schedule.

 How Many Hours a Week Should I Study for an Online BSPH Course?